keys-i/eRepo/README.md

    pip install -r requirements.txt
    ```

-### Building the Documentation
+### Building the Resources

-To build the documentation locally:
+To build the resources and documentation locally:

 1. **Run the MkDocs build command:**